 - A system running a 64-bit version of Microsoft Windows.
-Installation and operation has been verified on Windows 7, 10, and Windows Server 2012 R2 Standard.
-While there is also a 32-bit version of MSYS2 available, the RAVEN installation described here will not work with it. - At least 9 Gigabytes of available disk space: - 0.5 GB for MSYS2, including supporting tools and git source code control - 1.5 GB for Python language and supporting packages - 1.5 GB for RAVEN and the MOOSE framework - 5.0 GB for the Visual Studio compiler needed to build RAVEN
+Installation and operation has been verified on Windows 7, 10, and Windows Server 2012 R2 Standard. - At least 9 Gigabytes of available disk space: - 0.5 GB for GIT SCM, including supporting tools and git source code control - 1.5 GB for Python language and supporting packages - 1 GB for RAVEN framework - 5.0 GB for the Visual Studio compiler needed to build RAVEN